Student-focused academics, extensive student support services and extracurricular activities.

 The Student Centre can offer advice to you about disabilities and specific learning difficulties before and after you join the School.

 City, University of London has a diverse student body with people from all over the world.

 Our Chaplaincy Service is dedicated to supporting all students from every faith.
 In addition, there are a range of student faith societies at the University.

-The Student Union is run by students for students and represents every student at the University.
-The Student Union offers information about living life as a student in London and also gives you a voice at the University.
+The Students' Union is run by students for students and represents every student at the University.
+The Students' Union offers information about living life as a student in London and also gives you a voice at the University.